+The city is brimming with opportunities for romantic wanders and experiences, and the dining scene is no different.
 Intimate places with simple but delicious food, luxury places with historical decor, or restaurants in Paris with a view shout romance.

-Most Romantic Places to Eat in Paris
+Most Romantic Restaurants, Paris

 1. Le Zimmer (Paris 1)

 Le Zimmer is an excellent place for a romantic dinner in Paris.
 It is situated in the neighborhood of Châtelet (Paris 1), not far from the Hôtel de Ville and just over a 10-minute walk from Ile de la Cité.

 This is a classy and romantic restaurant in Paris that still offers affordability.
 The restaurant has a regal feel with red velvet-backed chairs and a lovely outdoor patio where you can watch the city wake up.